tadatitam/info-flow-experiments/AdFisher/README.md

   - selenium```sudo pip install selenium```
   - xvfb ```sudo apt-get install xvfb```
   - xvfbwrapper ```sudo pip install xvfbwrapper```
+  - psutil ```sudo pip install psutil```

 Selenium is a web-browser automation framework.
 Xvfb allows for headless testing. xvfbwrapper is a python wrapper for the same.
-The Xvfb package is not present on OS X, but you still have to install xvfbwrapper.
+The Xvfb package is not present on OS X, but AdFisher still requires xvfbwrapper. psutil is required to kill experiments which take too long to complete.
+Killing them ensures unnecessary resources are not wasted.
 To carry out the data analysis, you require the following packages:
   - numpy, scipy, matplotlib ```sudo pip install numpy scipy matplotlib```*
   - scikit learn ```sudo pip install scikit-learn```